romi/romi-robots-docs/docs/Scanner/user_guide/configuration_files.md

 - `no_confirm`: boolean indicating whether a confirmation is required to clean the dataset, `False` by default, *i.e.* confirmation required.

 Example:

 ```toml
 [Clean]
 no_confirm = true
 ```

 Use this to clean without confirmation.

 ## Algorithmic tasks

 ### Colmap task

-Defined in `romiscan.task.colmap`, it is used to match scan images and estimate camera poses.
+Defined in `plant3dvision.task.colmap`, it is used to match scan images and estimate camera poses.
 It can also be used to compute a sparse and/or dense point cloud.

 List of luigi task parameters:

 - `upstream_task`: task upstream of the `Colmap` task, default is `ImagesFilesetExists`

 List of task variables:

-- `matcher`: images mathing method, can be either "exhaustive" (default) or "sequential";
+- `matcher`: images matching method, can be either "exhaustive" (default) or "sequential";
-- `compute_dense`: boolean indicating whether to run the dense colmap to obtain a dense point cloud, `False` by default;
+- `compute_dense`: boolean indicating whether to run the dense Colmap to obtain a dense point cloud, `False` by default;
-- `cli_args`: dictionary of parameters for colmap command line prompts;
+- `cli_args`: dictionary of parameters for Colmap command line prompts;
 - `align_pcd`: boolean indicating whether to align point cloud on calibrated or metadata poses, `True` by default;
-- `calibration_scan_id` : ID of the calibration scan, requires the .
+- `calibration_scan_id` : ID of the calibration scan, requires ???.

 Example:

 ```toml
 [Colmap]
 matcher = "exhaustive"